 - 7.1.2 The CONSULTANT shall identify those projects which would allow the proposed Year 2045 Long-Range Transportation Cost Feasible Plan to accomplish the vision statement and the goals and objectives identified in Technical Report 6, but cannot be included because of their costs. - 7.1.3 The CONSULTANT shall review the alternative funding sources identified in Technical Report 2 as a possible funding source(s) and make appropriate recommendations.
 Should any of these alternative sources be recommended to fund projects in the Cost Feasible Plan, strategies to ensure availability of these funds shall be included in the Year 2045 Long-Range Transportation Cost Feasible Plan.
 These strategies shall include a plan of action describing the steps necessary to enact the proposed revenue sources and a discussion of past successes or failures to secure similar funding sources, as appropriate. - 7.1.4 The CONSULTANT shall collect adequate safety data in order to develop a Safety Element as part of the proposed Year 2045 Long-Range Transportation Cost Feasible Plan.
-As required in 23 Code of Federal Regulations 450.322, the Safety Element shall incorporate or summarize the priorities, goals, countermeasures or projects contained in the Strategic Highway Safety Plan required under 23 United States Code 148, and the Regional Transit System Public Transportation Agency Safety Plan as well as (as appropriate) and safeguard the personal security of all motorized and non-motorized users.
-The Safety Element shall also incorporate emergency relief and disaster preparedness plans and strategies and policies that support homeland security and established incident management plans (if there is one with local authorities). - 7.1.5 As required by Fixing America's Surface Transportation Act, the CONSULTANT shall consider the following ten planning factors in developing the Year 2045 Long-Range Transportation Cost Feasible Plan: - A. support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency; - B. increase the safety of the transportation system for motorized and nonmotorized users; - C. increase the security of the transportation system for motorized and nonmotorized users; - D. increase the accessibility and mobility of people and for freight; - E. protect and enhance the environment, promote energy conservation, improve the quality of life and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - F. enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - G. promote efficient system management and operation; - H. emphasize the preservation of the existing transportation system; - I. Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - J. Enhance travel and tourism. - 7.1.6 The CONSULTANT shall develop strategies for the proposed Year 2045 Long-Range Transportation Cost Feasible Plan that adequately address operations and management for both the transit and highway network.
+As required in 23 Code of Federal Regulations 450.322, the Safety Element shall incorporate or summarize the priorities, goals, countermeasures or projects contained in the Strategic Highway Safety Plan required under 23 United States Code 148, as well as (as appropriate) and safeguard the personal security of all motorized and non-motorized users.
+The Safety Element shall also incorporate emergency relief and disaster preparedness plans and strategies and policies that support homeland security and established incident management plans (if there is one with local authorities). - 7.1.5 As required by Fixing America's Surface Transportation Act, the CONSULTANT shall consider the following planning factors in developing the Year 2045 Long-Range Transportation Cost Feasible Plan: - A. support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency; - B. increase the safety of the transportation system for motorized and nonmotorized users; - C. increase the security of the transportation system for motorized and nonmotorized users; - D. increase the accessibility and mobility of people and for freight; - E. protect and enhance the environment, promote energy conservation, improve the quality of life and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - F. enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - G. promote efficient system management and operation; and - H. emphasize the preservation of the existing transportation system. - 7.1.6 The CONSULTANT shall develop strategies for the proposed Year 2045 Long-Range Transportation Cost Feasible Plan that adequately address operations and management for both the transit and highway network.
 This shall include the development of performance measures for transportation systems operations and management, with the focus on mobility and safety.